 Police Departments in Arkansas

-With a population over 87,000 as of 2014, Fort Smith is the second-largest city in Arkansas.9 The Fort Smith Police Department hires officer candidates on an annual basis or during special recruitments according to the department’s need.
-As of 2014, there were 165 sworn officers working for the department.9 In addition to meeting state minimum guidelines for officers, officer candidates with the Fort Smith PD must post a score of at least 70% on the Civil Service Written Exam and pass two oral interviews.
-The department also offers base salary increases of up to 7% according to an officer’s college degree attainment.9
+With a population over 88,000 as of 2017, Fort Smith is the second-largest city in Arkansas.1 The Fort Smith Police Department (FSPD) hires officer candidates on an annual basis or during special recruitments according to the department’s need.
+There are approximately 141 sworn officers working for the department.5 In addition to meeting state minimum guidelines for officers, officer candidates with the FSPD must:

-With 557 sworn officers, the Little Rock Police Department is the largest law enforcement agency in the state of Arkansas.2 Divisions within the Little Rock PD include major crimes, field services, special operations, and special investigations.
-Current Police Chief Kenton Buckner has over 21 years of experience in law enforcement.
-The department looks for candidates who meet state standards for officers and who can uphold the department’s philosophy of community oriented policing.
+With 525 sworn officers, the Little Rock Police Department (LRPD) is the largest law enforcement agency in the state of Arkansas.5 Divisions within the Little Rock PD include major crimes, field services, special operations, and special investigations.
+The department looks for candidates who meet state standards for officers and who can uphold the department’s philosophy of community-oriented policing.